So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 Like this is a guy I'm comfortable with talking to, to sitting next to, to actually putting my hand on him to make to let him know that it's going to be okay.

-So this can actually all be an act in front of the jury, so they can take that into account.
+So this can actually all be an act in front of the jury so they can take that into account.

-Because remember, the jury's observing everything that's going on in the Yeah, they're trying to humanize him because obviously the murder that he's being accused of is very um gruesome, man.
+Yeah, they're trying to humanize him because obviously the murder that he's being accused of is very gruesome, man.

 I mean, he shot them both at close range, right?

-Allegedly, and there was blood everywhere.
+And there was blood everywhere.

-If you guys saw like the um some of the photographs of the inside of the vehicle, it was not nice.
+If you guys saw like the some of the photographs of the inside of the vehicle, it was not nice.

 And this can be just a show of the defense part.

-So they have built a rapport, a relationship, and this is why they're so close to each other.
+And this is why they're so close to each other.

 So it could be a lot of strategy going on with this.